nicholasf/fakepoint/README.md

 ## Fake-Endpoint

-Hands you a http.Client that can mock HTTP endpoints, letting you specify the response data returned.
+A http.Client that can mock HTTP endpoints, letting you specify the response data returned.

 ## Install